 Option 2: Five hours a day, three days a week, Tuesday, Wednesday, Thursday 9 am – 2 pm

 Universal preschool for children aged 3–5

-Free universal preschool is offered to children aged 3–5 from September to May, starting in the year the child turns three years old, as defined in the Education Act, chapter 8 section 4.
+Free universal preschool is offered to children aged 3–5 from the Autumn term the year the child turns three, as defined in the Education Act, chapter 8 section 4.
 The preschool should provide care for at least 525 hours a year.
-The child does not attend preschool during holidays or on study days, and also not on the preschool’s skills development days.
+The child follows the academic year for the schools and is free during holidays, study days and on the preschool´s skills development days.
 The schedule is defined in the same way as for people who are unemployed or on parental leave.

 Skills development days

 In order to develop the skills of the teachers and improve the quality of childcare provided by the establishments, preschools close for four days per year.
 Information about the days on which this will occur shall be provided to the parents/guardians at least two months in advance.

 If there is no alternative to the child attending on those days, childcare is provided at a different preschool.
 The preschool needs to be notified of this at least one month in advance.
 There is no fee reduction for such days.

 To the greatest extent possible, parents/guardians are encouraged to arrange childcare themselves on such days.
 As compensation, parents/guardians have the opportunity for their child to attend the establishment on four other days of their choice per year, in consultation with staff.
 Children 1–3 years who is offered 15 hours/week can´t attend during the skills development days.